Tamahealth/about-Tamacares/README.md

 ## Acknowledgments

-- Thanks to Dr. Yared and Minerva university faculties for their continuous support.
+- Thanks to Dr. Yared and his Company TAMA.